SyncfusionExamples/how-to-print-display-value-of-grid-template-column-in-wpf-data-grid/README.md

 # How to print DisplayValue of GridTemplateColumn in WPF DataGrid (SfDataGrid) ?

-How to print DisplayValue of GridTemplateColumn in WPF DataGrid (SfDataGrid) ?
+This sample show cases how to print DisplayValue of GridTemplateColumn in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid?

 # About the sample

-In [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid), you can print a displayed data except GridTemplateColumn CellTemplate and changed it format by overriding the GetColumnElement in GridPrintManager class.
+You can print a displayed data except GridTemplateColumn [CellTemplate](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.GridColumnBase.html#Syncfusion_UI_Xaml_Grid_GridColumnBase_CellTemplate) and changed it format by overriding the GetColumnElement in GridPrintManager class in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

 ```c#
 protected override object GetColumnElement(object record, string mappingName)